Emil Gumpert Resource Library

 These materials come from a variety of sources and USCRI does not make any representations as to their accuracy or credibility.
 Some materials are in PDF format and require Adobe Acrobat 7.0 or later to read.

 Introduction to Immigrant Children and Representation

-Find articles, reports, and resources related to the experience of immigrant children and the representation of immigrant clients generally.
-Materials include an 85-minute webinar led by ICLP staff on July 17, 2012, providing an overview of common forms of legal relief for immigrant children in removal proceedings.
+Find articles, reports, and resources related to immigrant children and the representation of immigrant clients.
+Materials include an 85-minute webinar on legal relief for immigrant children in removal proceedings.

 Comprehensive Immigration Reform (CIR)

 Read related news, proposed legislation, and analysis.

 To obtain asylum, an individual must be physically present in the U.S. and be unable or unwilling to return to his or her home country due to past persecution or a well-founded fear of future persecution, on account of his or her race, religion, nationality, membership in a particular social group, or political opinion.

 Deferred Action for Childhood Arrivals (DACA)